 May 1: Blind Makeovers

-On May Day, I convinced my parents to do blind makeovers with me.
-I had never heard of a “blind makeover” before my freshman year of college, but basically one person is blindfolded and has to do somebody else’s makeup.
-As you can imagine, it’s very difficult to apply makeup by touch alone, but the resulting looks are always hilarious!
+On May Day, I convinced my parents to do blind makeovers with me, which is when one person is blindfolded and has to do somebody else’s makeup.
+As you can imagine, applying products by touch alone is very difficult, but the resulting looks are always hilarious!
 We had a blast giggling and making fun of each other as we smeared mascara across each others’ faces.
 I think my dad is trying to apply lipstick to my nose in the pic above.

 May 2: Chalk Art Competition

 Our second day of Quarantivities entailed a chalk art competition.
 I dug out the ol’ chalk set from the garage (sure, I had to dust off a few spider carcasses), and we each picked our square on the sidewalk.
 I set a timer for an hour and we chalked away!
-There was no winner or anything, and I decided a half hour time limit would’ve worked better—each of my parents finished within 20 minutes anyway (but in true Grace fashion, I took the whole hour).
 The best part was watching all of our neighbors smile as they walked by and enjoyed our art.
 I drew the rainbow (in the first pic of the post), my dad drew a mountain bike ride scene, and my mom drew this hilarious “COVID must die” piece.
 I think she should make it into pop-art and start selling it.

 May 3: Beading

 I’m a huge crafter—or at least, I used to be—so I have amassed quite the craft supply collection over the years.
 I haven’t done any projects recently, but quarantine has been the perfect time to break out all my old supplies and get to work.
-On May 3rd we used my tub o’ beads to make bracelets on the couch as we watched SNL on Hulu (the episode with Adam Driver—it was actually pretty funny!).
-If you have any old jewelry you never wear, or you cleaned out your closet and found an old beaded purse to give away, you can always repurpose the beads and make a new piece of jewelry instead (a lot of my beads came from deconstructing old/thrift store items rather than buying new strands at a craft store).
+If you have any old jewelry you never wear, or you cleaned out your closet and found an old beaded purse to give away, you can always repurpose those beads and make a new piece of jewelry instead (a lot of my beads came from deconstructing old/thrift store items rather than buying new strands at a craft store).

 May 4: Star Wars Day